MChenFK/maze-solver/README.md

 ## Steps to use:
 1. Download source
-2. Change dimensions for maze in main.py
+2. Change inputs for maze in main.py
+   - Number of rows
+   - Number of columns
+   - Size of margin around maze
+   - Window x and y
-3. Run python3 main.py
+4. Run python3 main.py

 ## src
 ### constants.py